-- Keep in mind that each research project is undertaken with a view to answering a specific research question.
-How well the research question and objectives of the current study align with those of the original study must be carefully considered.
-The data may have been originally collected for a different purpose and therefore may not be optimal for the research problem under consideration in the current project. - If the secondary data are from medical records or hospital databases, some data may be incomplete or missing and this could limit the overall quality of your dataset and ultimate findings.
+• Keep in mind that each research project is undertaken with a view to answering a specific research question.
+In cases where the data was collected as part of a previous research study, how well the research question and objectives of the current study align with those of the original study must be carefully considered.
+The data may have been originally collected for a different purpose (e.g., in medical records for health care purposes) and therefore may not be optimal for the research problem under consideration in the current project.

+- If the secondary data are from medical records or hospital databases, some data may be incomplete or missing and this could limit the overall quality of your dataset and ultimate findings.
 You should consider this issue in the limitations section of your protocol. - When using medical records or hospital databases, there are important ethical considerations regarding consent.
 Patient data are usually collected as part of routine medical care, and not for research purposes.
 This means that patients would not have provided consent for the use of their medical or other personal information for research.

-Guidelines on writing the methods section of your protocol
+Guidelines on writing the methods section of your protocol when using secondary data

-A: For studies using data collected as part of previous research
+Scenario A: For studies using data collected as part of previous research

 Important note: The information provided in the protocol should pertain to the current question, aims, and objectives, as well as the data and variables under analysis in the current study.
-If the current study is a retrospective review of existing data from previous research, it is not necessary to repeat all the details of the original study.
+If the current study uses existing (secondary) data from previous research, it is not necessary to repeat all the details of the original study.
 The methods section of the protocol should mostly focus on the current study's methods, although some reference to the original study should be provided where appropriate.